+- C. Safety and Health Advisory Committee Responsibilities - a.
+Meet monthly, or more frequently as required, in order to address complaints, review current safety-related projects, review current safety-related trends, make recommendations, and set priorities for future budget requests. - b.
+Provide a quarterly, or more frequently as required, written or oral brief to the Fire Chief and/or their designee and Bargaining Unit and/or their designee, presenting Committee issues and priorities as well as recommendations for future safety-related policies and procedures. - c.
+Provide guidance to Management on the provision of the appropriate level of protective equipment to personnel based on contractual agreements, department policies, and industry standards.

+- d.
+Coordinate with the Fire Chief and City Risk Manager to ensure City safety polices and procedures are being implemented and provide reporting to the Risk Manager outlining any facility issues or identified hazards. - D. Safety, Health, and Wellness Programming

+In order to provide a safe and healthy work environment for all employees that emphasizes overall wellness, the following programs shall be established by the Fire Department.
+The reporting and programmatic activities will be shared regularly at meetings of the Safety and Health Advisory Committee.

 - a.
-Meet monthly or as required (more frequently based on a specific event) in order to address complaints, review current safety related projects, review current safety related trends, make recommendation, set priorities for future budget assimilation. - b.
-Provide a quarterly brief (written and/or oral) or as required (more frequently based on a specific incident) to the Fire Chief and/or designee and Union President and/or designee presenting committee issues and priorities while providing recommendations for future safe policies and procedures. - c.
-Guide management on the provision of the appropriate level of protective equipment to personnel based on accepted standards and agreements. - d.
-Coordinate with City Risk Manager to ensure City safety polices and procedure are being implemented and provide an issues list to the City Risk Manager relative to facilities and potential hazards. - D. In order to provide a safe work environment for all employees, the following programs shall be established and the findings reported to committee: - a.
-Accident review/Near miss reporting
+Accident Review and Near Miss Reporting

 - b.
-Safety Equipment inspections
+Safety Equipment Inspection Programs

 - c.
-Facility safety and design
+Facility Safety and Design

 - d.
-Wellness/Fitness
+Wellness and Fitness Program

 - e.
-Research & Development
+Research and Development Program

+- E. Safety Equipment

-- E. Equipment provided to employees will include but is not limited to the Firefighting ensemble; helmet, hood, turnouts, gloves, boots as well as safety equipment to include up to date airpacks and Personal Protective Equipment.
+Equipment provided by the Fire Department to employees will include, but is not limited to, the Firefighting ensemble (helmet, hood, turnouts, gloves, and boots) as well as safety equipment to include up-to-date airpacks and Personal Protective Equipment.

+F. Wellness-Fitness Program

-- F. A limited-term working group shall be established by the Health and Safety Committee to scope and develop a written proposal by the first quarter of 2020 to explore fully implementing the recommendations of the IAFF/IAFC WFI Initiative, to include improve the access to exercise facilities for on-duty personnel to be considered in the next bargaining session.
+A working group of the Health and Safety Advisory Committee will continue to develop recommendations to Management for implementation of a Wellness-Fitness Program.
+The Department's core Wellness-Fitness Program implementation is intended to include access to exercise facilities for on-duty personnel, minimum fitness standards, back-to-work guidance, and expanded employee assistance programming for mental health.

+G. Where feasible, the Fire Department will continue to participate in state-sponsored health and wellness programs and trusts to facilitate early detection and intervention.